TGlide/thom-chat/README.md

 - [ ] Streams on the server
 - [ ] Syntax highlighting with Shiki/markdown renderer
 - [ ] Eliminate FOUC
+- [ ] Cascade deletes and shit in Convex

 ### Extra